-2016 MPharm graduate
+2016 MPharm Graduate

-Why did you want to study pharmacy?
 I have always enjoyed Chemistry and Biology at School, but I did not want to pursue a career where I would be confined to a laboratory or a classroom, rather I wanted close patient contact were I can use my skills and knowledge to support patients and their carers.
 Upon completing work experience at my local pharmacy It become apparent that Pharmacy met all those expectations.
 Moreover, Pharmacists are now widely regarded as the experts of medicines, their knowledge is unparalled and the opportunity to be a part of such an elite profession was too much to resist.
 Pharmacists nowadays can do so much from responding to minor ailments, to carrying out medicines review, managing chronic disease, ensuring care is holistic, optimising therapy and supporting other members of the multidisciplinary team.